 - Banks that don’t use ChexSystems – While about 90% of banks and credit unions use ChexSystems, some banks don’t.
 There are great online banking options like Chime that offer a checking account without checking ChexSystems.
 They don’t offer paper checks, but you do get a debit card and online account you can use to manage your funds, pay your bills, and save for financial goals.

-- Second-chance checking account – Some banks offer second chance checking accounts for those who are in ChexSystems.
-They often have higher fees and higher account balance requirements.
+- Second chance checking account – Some banks offer second chance checking accounts for individuals listed in ChexSystems.
+These accounts usually come with higher fees and minimum balance requirements.
+However, over time, demonstrating consistent, responsible banking behavior can lead to qualification for a standard checking account.

 - Prepaid card – If you don’t want a bank account but need somewhere to store money and a way to pay your bills, a prepaid card may help.
 It works like a debit card, but without a bank account.
 Many banks even allow you to have your paycheck deposited directly to your prepaid card.